Chair Professor Chair

 Dr. Wang received his Ph.D. in Applied Mathematics from Indiana University - Bloomington in 1996.
 He was a postdoctoral fellow / Courant Instructor at the Courant Institute from 1996 to 1998.
 Dr. Wang joined Iowa State University in 1998 where he was promoted to Associate Professor with Tenure in 2001.
 He moved to Florida State University in 2003 where he was promoted to Full Professor in 2006.
 During his tenure at FSU, Dr. Wang served as the Chair of the Math Department from 2012 to 2017 and the Director of Applied and Computational Mathematics from 2009 to 2012.

-He returned to his motherland in 2017 as a Distinguish Professor at Fudan University.
-Dr. Wang is currently a Chair Professor of Mathematics and Chair of the Department of Mathematics at SUSTech.
-He also holds the title of Distinguished SUSTech Scholar.
+He returned to his alma mater in 2017 as a Distinguish Professor at Fudan University.
+Dr. Wang is currently a Chair Professor of Mathematics, Chair of the Department of Mathematics at SUSTech, and the Executive Director of the National Center for Applied Mathematics Shenzhen (NaCAMS).

 • Applied Mathematics• PDEs and their Applications